mikesson/apigee-mint-node/README.md

 ```

-(available via npm in the future)

-# About
+# <a name="about"></a> About

-An Apigee Edge account is required to perform any actions with mint-node.
-Also, the Monetization components needs to be enabled and configured.
+An Apigee Edge account is required to perform any actions with apigee-mint.
+Also, the Monetization module needs to be enabled and configured.

 You need to be familiar with basic concepts and features of Apigee Edge such as API Proxies, API Products and environments.
 For more information, refer to the [Apigee Edge Docs](http://docs.apigee.com).